schizoverse/telegram-username-checker/README.md

 # Telegram Username Checker
 A simple script to check the availability of Telegram usernames without Userbot

+A new code update will be available after 10⭐️ on this repository

 ## 🚀 Features
 - Checks if a Telegram username is **available** or **taken**
 - Colored console output (optional)